redpesk-samples/helloworld-binding/README.md

 ## Deploy on a board

-Now that an agl-service-helloworld package have been generated thanks to redpesk®, let's see how to install it on a board.
+Now that an agl-service-helloworld package have been generated thanks to redpesk, let's see how to install it on a board.
-Since redpesk® support cross-compilation, we can use either a x86_64 or aarch64 board to get your package installed in.
+Since redpesk support cross-compilation, we can use either a x86_64 or aarch64 board to get your package installed in.
 During this part, two cases will be studied:

 - Emulated x86_64 board: **qemu-x86_64**